jatufin/ReframeManager/ReframeManager/docs/ReadMe.txt

         // "GS010069.My Reframe.reframe"
 }

-When reading the directory, any THM, 360 or LRV file ancountered either creates a new record based on its name, or it is incrporated to the existing record if it is found by name.
-The records are stored in a dictionary, where the video name acts as key:
+When reading the directory, any THM, 360 or LRV file ancountered either creates a new record based on its name, or it is incorporated to the existing record if it is found by name.
+The records are stored in a dictionary, where the video name acts as key.

-video360Files: [String:Video360File]

 Main structure for a directory is:

 struct Directory {
-    var directoryURL: URL = WORKDIR
+    var url: URL = WORKDIR
-    var video360Files: [String:Video360Files]
+    var videos: [String:Video360]
 }

 The previously opened dierctories should be stored in the memory, so the application main model is: